Varieties of Cereal and Flax for Alberta

 Agronomic Practices Used in Small Plot Trials

-- All wheat, barley, oat and triticale seed are treated with Cruiser Maxx Vibrance Quattro.
+- All wheat, barley, oat and triticale seed is treated with Cruiser Maxx Vibrance Quattro.
 Flax seed is not treated.

 - Seeding rates are adjusted for TKW and germination to reach the following target plant populations listed in Table 1.

-Table 1.
-Target Plant Populations used to determine Seeding Rates
+Table 1 — Large Plant Populations used to Determine Seeding Rates

 |Target Plant Population (plants/sq ft)||31||31||31||31||28||31||33|